 Frequently Asked Questions and Admissions Checklists can be located in the table below.
 You may also visit each program page.
 Open House Sessions and Information Sessions are held throughout the year at Crutchfield Education Center.
 These sessions are designed specifically for individuals interested in our Health Sciences programs.

 Can I start a Health Sciences program at any time?

-All Health Sciences programs, except Pharmacy Technology and Returning LPN, begin in the fall of each year.
-Pharmacy Technology and Returning LPN begin in the spring semester of each year.
+All Health Sciences programs, except Returning LPN, begin in the fall of each year.
+Returning LPN students begin in the spring semester of each year.
 Please review the application deadlines listed below to plan for your specific program.

 If I apply for a program in the fall, but I want to take classes in the spring or summer, what do I do?

 You will need to complete an application or change of curriculum form to add the Associate of General Education program specific to your program of study.
 This will allow you to complete general course requirements for the Health Sciences program.
 General education classes are courses in English, Math, Psychology, Computers, Biology, Chemistry (only if required by your program) and Humanities.

 Must I complete all the general education courses before I can start a program?

 No. Applicants are not required to complete general education courses prior to enrolling in a program; however, it is encouraged while you are waiting to start your program.
 Many students benefit from completing these courses prior to acceptance.